 SUPPORTING STATEMENT AND RESUME/BIOGRAPHY

 In less than 100 words state why in your opinion as nominator, this person should be considered for the award, ensuring you address how this person meets the selection criteria (see below) for the specific award criteria.
+There will be only one winner for each category.
+Note: Should your nomination be successful, your name and the name of your nominee will be publicised on the ANZSWWER website

 ANZSWWER Selection criteria